-Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to the class meeting.
-Please save the confirmation email as you’ll use it to access your course via Zoom on each scheduled date and time.
+Once registered, you’ll receive a confirmation email from Eventbrite that will provide access to each class meeting.
+Please save the confirmation email as you’ll use it to access all sessions of your course via Zoom.

 Tessa Fontaine is the author of The Electric Woman: A Memoir in Death-Defying Acts, a New York Times Editors' Choice, finalist for the Utah Book Award, and best book of 2018 from Southern Living, Amazon Editors, Refinery29, PopMatters, and the New York Post.
 Tessa spent the 2013 season performing with the last American traveling circus sideshow, the World of Wonders.
 Raised outside San Francisco, Tessa has spent time in West Africa, Southeast Asia, Europe, and the United States, most recently in a 1982 camper van named Flipper that has been passed down through women in her family.
 She has taught in prisons and jails, led educational programs for New York Times Student Journeys, designed Experiences and Trips for Atlas Obscura, and founded Salt Lake City’s Writers in the Schools program.
 Around the country, she has performed her one-woman plays in theatres ranging from New York to San Francisco.
 These days, Tessa lives in Asheville, North Carolina, where she teaches at Warren Wilson College.

-In most cases, instructors will use Google Classroom to communicate with students outside of class.
-While students aren’t required to use Classroom, instructors will be using this platform to post resources, discussion questions, or assignments.
+Instructors may use Google Classroom to communicate with students outside of class.
+While students aren’t required to use Google Classroom, instructors may use this platform to post resources, discussion questions, or assignments.
 This platform also offers a space for students to connect with one another about course material between sessions.

-We provide closed captioning for all of our courses, as well as transcripts upon request.
-Please reach out to us at firstname.lastname@example.org if you have any questions, requests, or access needs.
+We provide closed captioning for all of our courses and can share transcripts upon request.
+Please reach out to us at firstname.lastname@example.org if you have any questions, requests, or accessibility needs.

-There are 20 spots available on this experience.
+There are 30 spots available on this experience.